ShareFile: 2024: Acquisition by Progress Software Corporation

+On September 8, 2024, ShareFile has announced in its blog website that it has reached an agreement to be acquired by Progress Software Corporation.
+ShareFile will extend Progress’ offerings with the addition of SaaS-native document-centric collaboration, including workflow automation, client portal, secure file sync and share and integrated eSignature.
+At that time, they did not disclose the amount of acquisition.

 On October 31, 2024, Progress Software Corporation announced that it had completed the purchase of ShareFile for $875 million.
 Additionally, it reported that the acquired company could provide more than 86,000 customers to the Massachusetts-based firm.

 Product overview

 ShareFile is a secure, cloud-based platform for businesses to store and share large files.
 Businesses are able to create branded, password-protected areas for files through the service.
+ShareFile includes tools for managing client engagements, including documents workflows for client coordination.
 The software has a client-portal feature businesses can set up and customize to allow outside vendors and clients access to specific projects and files.

 Other ShareFile features include the ability to send and obtain e-signatures on documents with the integration of RightSignature; the ability to send encrypted email through a Microsoft Outlook plugin or an online portal, Microsoft 365 connection to access and edit documents stored in SharePoint Online and OneDrive for Business; and the ability for individuals to migrate data from their personal clouds into ShareFile.

 There are also mobile app versions of ShareFile, which allow mobile editing and offline editing of documents.